-The visual impact associated with the proposed Normandien WEF project will entail the introduction of a highly visible renewable energy generation infrastructure into the visual landscape, thereby transforming a notable additional section of the mostly rural, agricultural study area towards energy generation.
+The visual impact associated with the proposed Kromhof WEF project will entail the introduction of highly visible renewable energy generation infrastructure into the visual landscape, thereby transforming a notable additional section of the mostly rural, agricultural study area towards energy generation.
 The cumulative effect together with that of the various other proposed renewable projects if developed, will partially alter the existing rural character of the study area, which may act as catalyst for further similar development in the vicinity.
 The cumulative visual impact of the project is assessed below:

-- Magnitude: Currently a limited number of future projects of a similar nature may take place in the region, and it is highly unlikely that these will be within visible distance of the Normandien WEF project.
-Only a relatively small percentage of the overall project footprint area will physically be transformed as part of the project, which in turn will encompass a small percentage of the 50 km radius cumulative impact assessment study area, although from a visual perspective the development will be visible from within a larger percentage of the cumulative impact assessment study area.
-For these reasons, the magnitude of the cumulative visual impact of the project is currently estimated to be low (2). - Extent: The cumulative visual impact will be of regional scale (3), as the impact will extend beyond the site boundaries to the regional surroundings but is not expected to be significant on a larger (i.e. provincial) scale. - Reversibility: The visual impacts associated with the project once constructed will persist and remain unchanged for the entire duration of the operation phase, as will be the case with other projects of a similar nature if approved, and in most instances limited to no mitigation (depending on the impact) is likely to be feasible, and therefore deemed irreversible (5). - Duration: As this is an operational-phase impact that will be present for the lifespan of the project, the duration has been rated as long-term (4). - Probability: Given the relative distance of the other proposed renewable developments from the Normandien WEF site, the probability of a cumulative visual impact caused by the presence of the project infrastructure in the landscape has been rated as probable of occurring (3).
+- Magnitude: Currently a limited number of future projects of a similar nature may take place in the region, and it is highly unlikely that these will be within visible distance of the Kromhof WEF project.
+Only a relatively small percentage of the overall project footprint area will physically be transformed as part of the project, which in turn will encompass a small percentage of the 55 km radius cumulative impact assessment study area, although from a visual perspective the development will be visible from within a larger percentage of the cumulative impact assessment study area.
+For these reasons, the magnitude of the cumulative visual impact of the project is currently estimated to be low (2) - Extent: The cumulative visual impact will be of regional scale (3), as the impact will extend beyond the site boundaries to the regional surroundings, but is not expected to be significant on a larger (i.e. provincial) scale - Reversibility: The visual impacts associated with the project once constructed will persist and remain unchanged for the entire duration of the operation phase, as will be the case with other projects of a similar nature if approved, and in most instances limited to no mitigation (depending on the impact) is likely to be feasible, and therefore deemed irreversible (5)

+- Duration: As this is an operational-phase impact that will be present for the lifespan of the project, the duration has been rated as long-term (4) - Probability: Given the relative distance of the other proposed renewable developments from the Kromhof WEF site, the probability of a cumulative visual impact caused by the presence of the project infrastructure in the landscape has been rated as probable of occurring (3)

-Table 10-2 - Cumulative visual impacts
+Table 9-7 - Cumulative visual impacts

-Phase Potential cumulative visual Visual signific ance impacts M Е R D Р S Operational phase Alteration of the existing rural character of the study area through the introduction of an expanse and visually prominent infrastructure into the landscape 2 3 5 4 3 42 (moderate)
+Phase Potential cumulative visual impacts Visual significance M Е R D Р S Operational phase Alteration of the existing rural character of the study area through the introduction of an expanse and visually prominent infrastructure into the landscape 2 3 5 4 3 42 (moderate)

-Based on the above assessment, the cumulative visual impact of the project is expected to be on the lower end of moderate and will be confirmed once the detailed impact assessment has been completed.
+Based on the above assessment, the cumulative visual impact of the project is expected to be moderate.

-11 PRELIMINARY RECOMMENDED MITIGATION MEASURES
+10 PRELIMINARY RECOMMENDED MITIGATION MEASURES

-The impact significance without mitigation measures will be re-assessed with the design controls in place.
+The impact significance without mitigation measures were re-assessed with the design controls in place.
 Impacts without mitigation measures in place are not representative of the proposed development's actual extent of impact and are included to facilitate understanding of how and why mitigation measures were identified.
 The residual impact is what remains following the application of mitigation and management measures and is thus the final level of impact associated with the development.
 Residual impacts also serve as the focus of management and monitoring activities during Project implementation to verify that actual impacts are the same as those predicted in this report.